 - A licensed speech/language therapist assesses individual ability to communicate utilizing different means of technology

-- Upon evaluation, appropriate devices are selected and clients and caregivers are trained on how to communicate using the augmentative device, as well as how to integrate it with other equipment
+- Upon evaluation, appropriate devices are selected and persons served and caregivers are trained on how to communicate using the augmentative device, as well as how to integrate it with other equipment

 - Technology may include, but is not limited to, picture/object symbols, cause/effect toys, one-hit voice output devices and both low-tech and high-tech communication devices

 - A licensed physical or occupational therapist evaluates individuals over several sessions to determine appropriate mobility aids for functioning and assistance with daily activities